GavinCodesThings/Neutron/README.md

 # Neutron
-Neutron is an advanced anti-cheat solution for Minecraft Java Edition (1.8.8) Bukkit servers.
-This repository is made in specific for reporting bypasses and bugs, you can do so by creating an issue.
+Neutron is a (almost) fully packet based advanced anti-cheat solution for Minecraft Java Edition.

-## Neutron has been made private, you will have to contact me to have it made specifically for your server.
-My discord is "te1amon".
-Prices range from $10-$30 USD

-## Very cool things we offer
-Neutron is almost fully packet based, meaning it monitors every packet going from the player's client to the server.

-Neutron also has movement data for most types of movement (walking, sprinting, blocking, swimming, etc.), making it way more difficult to bypass than other anti-cheats.
-However, this Anticheat does not have prediction checks.

-## Things to remember
+## Things to know before doing anything
+This anti-cheat is made in specific for 1.8.8 Spigot Bukkit Servers, but more server types may be available in the future.

-Neutron requires you to have ProtocolLib in the server's "plugins" folder.
+It requires you to have ProtocolLib 5.1.0 or higher installed on your server, check out https://github.com/dmulloy2/ProtocolLib/ for more information.

+## What makes this anti-cheat better than others?

+Neutron is a completely open source anti-cheat, and will always be free to modify or download.

+Neutron is also packet based, meaning it can detect exploits on the packet level.

-People who do not send transactions within a certain time frame will be kicked.
+Our anti-cheat solution also accounts for players with high ping, meaning it won't flag legit players that have high ping.
+However, if a player does not send transactions within a certain time frame, they will be kicked.

-## Checks that will prob be added
+## More on this page will be added soon.
-Movement - Move (A, B, C, D, E, F, G, H, I, J, K)

-Exploit - Post (A)

-Exploit - InvalidPackets (A, B, C, more coming soon xd)

-Exploit - GroundSpoof (A) (NOTE: This detects NoFall too)

-Combat - Killaura (A, B)

-Player - Scaffold (A, B, C, D, E)

-Player - BedBreaker (A)

-Player - Timer (A)

-Combat - Velocity (A, B)

-Combat - Reach (A)

-## Progress
-Working on Move and Timer checks